CMB-S4/fabric_investigation/slicegen/README.md

 def apply():slice.apply()
 ```

-By convention, slice names are named by the python configuration file
-used to create them.
-For example template.py would be used to create a
-slice named template.
-Planner.py supports this convention when the
-arguement reuires a slice name and a .py (or any other file type
-extention is suppled), the extention is ignored).
-This feature suports
-shell commandline completion environamente.
-However, this convention
-limits configuration  file names to valid python module names.

 ### Instantiate the template configuration and play with the instanitaton.

 Makes sure you have installed FABRC SSH keys and recently obtained